mcgill-robotics/rover/README.md

 workspace and clone this repository inside that folder.
 (This part might not be necessary, but rename the cloned folder "src" in case the catkin builder gives errors.)

-Navigate to the folder into which you cloned this repo, and run `catkin_make`.
+Navigate to the folder into which you cloned this repo, and run `catkin init` followed by `catkin build`.
 This should build the modules and create two more folders: "build" and "devel".
 At this point, you should source the setup script in the devel folder:

 `source devel/setup.bash`